 This lens is put together exceptionally well, and it’s pretty big, reasonably solid, and weighty.
 It has a beautiful curved front element, 30, which unfortunately means it can’t use filters.

-The zooming is exceptionally smooth and even to turn, and so is the focus ring.
+The zooming and the focus ring are exceptionally smooth and even to turn.

 But apart from that tiny hiccup, the lens is beautiful and handles like a professional piece of kit.